Content

 The Fall Portability Panel is scheduled for Wednesday, November 2, 2022.
 The submission deadline for documentation for portability is October 1, 2022.

-In partnership with the Illinois Community College Board, Illinois Board of Higher Education, and Education Systems Center, ISBE announces the recent adoption of the
+In partnership with the Illinois Community College Board, Illinois Board of Higher Education, and Education Systems Center, ISBE has adopted the Transitional English Course Parameters, Competencies, and Policies

 Learn More About Transitional English